 Aroma: 6.5 – Certainly has power and gravitas that I would want from an 18n year old scotch, but it’s not great.

-Manliness: 8.25 – Not really that wanky, Talisker itself is fairly manly.
+Honesty: 8.25 – Not really that wanky, Talisker itself is fairly well established.
 Also Tuna Steak.

 W/ Rocks: 4.75 – That really opens up the oaky wood flavor, but I’m not sure if I like the loss of the subtly.